zhurui0509/COVID-Forecast-Graph/README.md

 ## Code Usage
-Codes in this project can be grouped into two catgeories: 1) codes to generate the RDF graph (code is in [python 3](https://www.python.org/download/releases/3.0/)) and 2) codes for analysis (i.e., answering competency questions) using the graph (codes are provided via Jupyter Lab - in .ipynb).
+Codes in this project can be grouped into two catgeories: 1) codes to generate the RDF graph (code is in [python 3](https://www.python.org/download/releases/3.0/)) and 2) codes for analysis (i.e., answering competency questions) using the graph (codes are provided via Jupyter Notebook - in .ipynb).

 * Libraries needed to run python code (Category 1):
 	* [rdflib](https://pypi.org/project/rdflib/)